Code-Institute-Submissions/cherry-mildrew-detection/README.md

 ## Dataset Content
 * The dataset is sourced from [Kaggle](https://www.kaggle.com/codeinstitute/cherry-leaves).
 We created them a fictitious user story where predictive analytics can be applied in a real project in the workplace.
-* The dataset contains +4 thousand images taken from client's crop fields.
+* The dataset contains +4 thousand images taken from Farmy & Foods crop fields.
 The images show cherry leaves that are healthy and cherry leaves that contain powdery mildew, which is a fungal disease that affects a wide range of plants.
 The cherry plantation crop is one of their finest products in the portfolio and the company is concerned about supplying the market with a product of compromised quality.